akornatskyy/wheezy.http/doc/userguide.rst

 While working with request form/query you get ``defaultdict(list)``.
 Each key in dictionary maps to a list of values.
-There usually exists just one value so working with list is not that convinient.
+There usually exists just one value so working with list is not that convenient.
 You can use ``first_item_adapter`` or ``last_item_adapter``::

     >>> from wheezy.core.collections import last_item_adapter